Loongson: History

+In April 2024 Loongson processors got a large boost when a school district in the city of Hebi commenced a trial of 10,000 PCs powered by computers featuring the Loongson 3A5000 processor and the Deepin-based Unity Operating System.
+According to The Register, this trial project is to be used to promote the use of Loongson-and-Linux computers within the Chinese school system, which could potentially result in 50 million Loongson-based computers being sold to Chinese schools every year until 2030.

 U.S. sanctions

 In March 2023, the United States Department of Commerce added Loongson to the Bureau of Industry and Security's Entity List for acquisition of American technology to support the People's Liberation Army (PLA).

 Instruction set architectures

 MIPS

 Loongson began by using the MIPS64 instruction set architecture (ISA).
 The internal microarchitecture was independently developed by ICT.
 Early implementations of the family lacked four instructions patented by MIPS Technologies (US4814976A, unaligned load-store) to avoid legal issues.

 In 2007, a deal was reached by MIPS Technologies and ICT.
 STMicroelectronics bought a MIPS license for Loongson, and thus the processor can be promoted as MIPS-based or MIPS-compatible instead of MIPS-like.

 In June 2009, ICT licensed the MIPS32 and MIPS64 architectures directly from MIPS Technologies.

 In August 2011, Loongson Technology Corp.
 Ltd. licensed the MIPS32 and MIPS64 architectures from MIPS Technologies, Inc. for continued development of MIPS-based Loongson CPU cores.

+In January 2024, Loongson won a case over rights to use MIPS architecture.